info201b-au2022/project-justinmlc/docs/p01-proposal.md

 ## Expected Implications
+Sleep deprivation has significant effects.
+Sleep-deprived professionals struggle to maintain task focus, engagement, and participation in activities deemed non-essential.
+Heavy industry, airlines, and companies with a large number of shift workers have been aware of the dangers of sleep deprivation for a long time.
+The relationship between employee alertness and workplace accidents, errors, and injuries is strong.
+But the risks extend far beyond industrial workers to salaried or "white collar" employees as well.
+When employees are fatigued, communication becomes difficult.
+It can result in a lack of strategic direction and poor judgment when communicating complex ideas and directions.
+Sleep deprivation can significantly affect a leader's personality and the surrounding organizations.

 ## Limitations
 1. One limitation of our data is that one of the studies, "Exploring poor sleep, mental health, and help‐seeking intention in university students, Australian Journal of Psychology", has an over representation of women.
 With 98 out of the 117 subjects being women, it limited the study and its generalization.
 The study suggested that next time, they could try and balance this number out.